NWChemEx/TAMM/README.md

 BUILD
 -----

-- Make sure the compiler and MPI executables (gcc,mpirun,etc) you want to use are in your system PATH.
+- Make sure the compiler and MPI executables (gcc,mpirun,etc) you want to use are in your system's standard search PATH.

 ```
 TAMM_ROOT=/opt/TAMM